Facebook fallout includes “ugly truth” leaked memo

 If you can’t afford to lose your Facebook account because it’s still that valuable and indispensable tool you use to communicate with friends and family, don’t worry.
 You can use this free download from Mozilla to at least prevent Facebook from tracking you when you go about doing your business around the web.
 Click here to learn more.

-Tags: accounts, business, company, controversy, deal, download, employees, Facebook, fake news, family, Firefox, free, friends, HTTPS, internet, Mark Zuckerberg, Mozilla, reputation, time, tools, tracking, website, work, X (Twitter)
+Tags: accounts, business, company, controversy, deal, download, employees, Facebook, fake news, family, Firefox, free, friends, HTTPS, internet, Mark Zuckerberg, Mozilla, reputation, tools, tracking, website, work, X (Twitter)